-Soulpepper Theatre presents Peter Pan on stage December 8, 2018 - January 5, 2019 at The Michael Young Theatre, The Young Centre for Performing Arts, 50 Tank House Lane in Toronto's historic Distillery District.
+Soulpepper Theatre presents Peter Pan on stage December 6 – 24, 2019 at The Michael Young Theatre, The Young Centre for Performing Arts, 50 Tank House Lane in Toronto’s historic Distillery District.
 Recommended for ages 3+.
-Approximate running time is 1 hour 15 minutes and there will be no intermission.
-Soulpepper is pleased to offer relaxed performances for this production on Dec.
-15 (1:00 PM) and Dec.
-19 (1:00 PM) featuring a less restrictive audience environment and experience. www.soulpepper.ca
+Approximate running time is 1 hour 15 minutes and there will be no intermission. www.soulpepper.ca

-Disney's Mary Poppins will be onstage at Young People's Theatre, 165 Front Street East, Toronto, November 5, 2018 - January 6, 2019.
+The Adventures of Pinocchio will be onstage at Young People’s Theatre, 165 Front Street East, Toronto, November 11, 2019 – January 5, 2020.
 Recommended for SK-Grade 12, Ages 5 and up.
-Running time approximately 90 minutes.
-There are two Relaxed Performances available - see website for details. www.youngpeoplestheatre.ca
+Running time approximately 85 minutes.
+There will be one Relaxed Performance and two Audio Described performances available – see website for details. www.youngpeoplestheatre.org

-Lower Ossington Theatre presents Disney's Newsies The Musical at the Randolph Theatre, 736 Bathurst Street, Toronto November 2 - 25, 2018. www.lowerossingtontheatre.com
+Lower Ossington Theatre presents Annie the Musical at the Randolph Theatre, 736 Bathurst Street, Toronto November 16 – December 29, 2019.
+Age 4+ admitted. www.lowerossingtontheatre.com

-The Mississauga Living Arts Centre presents a number of holiday performances including The Gift of Christmas, Gloria by the Mississauga Festival Choir, Christmas with the Clemons, The Nutcracker featuring the National Ballet Theatre of Odessa, A Swingin' Christmas with Toronto All-Star Big Band, A Merry Little Christmas with the Mississauga Symphony Orchestra, Jingle Boots - The Big Yellow Boot Holiday Show and more.
+The Mississauga Living Arts Centre presents a number of holiday performances including The Gift of Christmas, The Nutcracker (National Theatre of Odessa), The Debaters Live Holiday Tour, The Dreamboats: Jingle Bell Rock, A Merry Little Christmas with the Mississauga Symphony Orchestra, Highlights from Messiah with the Mississauga Symphony Orchestra, An East Coast Christmas, A Merry Motown Christmas and more.
 Check website for details. www.livingartscentre.ca

 Cavalcade of Lights Tree Lighting Ceremony